Excel Formula to Color Cell If It Has Specific Value

 Selecting Column to Create Excel Formula to Color a Cell If the Value Follows a Condition

-• Furthermore, in Step 3, replace the formula.
-You can use two different formulas for case-sensitive matches and case-insensitive matches.
+• For Conditional Formatting New Rule, you can use different formulas for case-sensitive matches and case-insensitive matches.

 =IF(ISERROR(FIND("History",B5)),FALSE,TRUE)